Hans-Peter Wild: Music

 Hans-Peter Wild is a patron of the Astona Summer Music Academy, which offers talented young musicians from various countries the opportunity every year to make music under the guidance of renowned teaching staff, and perfect their instrumental skills.
 He also supports the Salzburg Festival and is a member of the board of trustees of the Heidelberger Frühling foundation, which holds an annual international music festival and also offers a mentoring scheme for talented young musicians.
+In 2023, it was announced that he would be donating €12 million for a new festival center on Herbert-von-Karajan-Platz.
+This is the largest donation ever made by a private patron in the history of the Salzburg Festival.

+On November 06, 2025, the topping-out ceremony for the new festival center was celebrated, marking a significant milestone of the project..

 Science and medicine

 In the area of science promotion, Hans-Peter Wild supports the universities of Heidelberg and Mannheim, as well as the University Hospital of Zürich and the Johns Hopkins Hospital.
 The EU Human Brain Project, launched in 2013, is intended to improve understanding of brain structures and functions with the aid of artificial intelligence.
 The Heidelberg scholarship programme Hans-Peter Wild Talent Scholarship is oriented towards young people in the STEM fields of study.
 In Mannheim, Wild financed a programme together with the university foundation that hopes to attract new scientific talent.
 In the area of intensive medicine, the University Hospital of Zürich is working on various projects that are financed via donations from Hans-Peter Wild.

 In 2001, Hans-Peter Wild endowed Wild Chair for Family Business at the International Institute for Management Development (IMD), the private business school in Lausanne.